druck13/DirSync/ReadMe.md

                   respawn, and filing system errors need to be handled sensibly
 * Testing       - Only a limited amount of testing on Linux and Windows No testing betweem client and server on different OS's
-* Security      - No authentication used in the flask protocol
+* Security      - No authentication used in the flask protocol, use https to hide data from third parties